GinkleJeff/HyperCube/README.md

 Also added new bosses in the main game (waves 10, 20, and 30, is where you fight them)

+New Title Screeeen! (so cool and good looking)

 That is it for now, aside from new cheatcode system which i'll put in in normal features.

 HYPERCUBE